ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Prepare for your next JavaScript interview with confidence!</blockquote>

 <h3>3.
-33 Concepts Every JavaScript Developer Should Know - <a href="https://medium.com/@codingwinner/33-concepts-every-javascript-developer-should-know-ef225a72ed7f" target="_blank" rel="noopener noreferrer">link</a></h3>
+45 JavaScript Super Hacks Every Developer Should Know - <a href="https://medium.com/dev-genius/45-javascript-super-hacks-every-developer-should-know-92aecfb33ee8" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Codingwinner`**
+✍️ **posted by `Amit Mishra`**

-<blockquote>I have collected 50+ articles on this subject which I hope will help you learn better.</blockquote>
+<blockquote>JavaScript is a versatile and powerful language that is essential for modern web development.
+Here are super hacks that will make you a…</blockquote>

 <h3>4.
-Discovering Hidden Gems: Underutilized JavaScript Functions - <a href="https://medium.com/javascript-in-plain-english/discovering-hidden-gems-underutilized-javascript-functions-4c6e3e807e6f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Common JavaScript Pitfalls and How to Avoid Them - <a href="https://medium.com/@shantun/common-javascript-pitfalls-and-how-to-avoid-them-6b5a823be267" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hima Chitalia`**
+✍️ **posted by `Shantun Parmar`**

-<blockquote>JavaScript is a vast language with a rich set of functions that developers often overlook.
-These hidden gems can simplify your code…</blockquote>
+<blockquote>Although JavaScript is a strong and flexible language, it has many challenges that could trip even experienced developers.
+This article…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>